Two Bright M Dwarfs Hosting Ultra-Short-Period Super-Earths with Earth-like Compositions: Analyses and Results

-We fit the TESS, MuSCAT, MuSCAT2, MuSCAT3, OMM, and LCO datasets using the \texttt{PyMC3} \citep{pymc3}, \texttt{exoplanet}\footnote{\url{https://docs.exoplanet.codes/en/stable/}} \citep{exoplanet}, \texttt{starry} \citep{luger18}, \texttt{celerite2} \citep{celerite1,celerite2} software packages.
-To account for systematics in the ground-based datasets we included a linear model of the covariates: airmass, pixel centroids, and the pixel response function peak and width.
-In addition, we included a Gaussian Process \citep[GP][]{RasmussenWilliams2005} model to account for residual correlated noise not accounted for by the linear model, using a Mat\'ern-3/2 covariance function.
-The transit model parameters we fit were: stellar mass and radius, quadratic limb darkening parameters (two per bandpass), orbital period ($P$), time of transit center ($T_c$), planet to star radius ratio ($R_p/R_\star$), and impact parameter ($b$).
-We assumed a circular orbit and placed Gaussian priors on the stellar mass and radius based on the results in Table~\ref{hyo1}.
-We also placed Gaussian priors on the limb darkening coefficients based on interpolation of the parameters tabulated by \citet{Claret2012,Claret2017}, propagating the uncertainties in the stellar parameters in Table~\ref{hyo1} via Monte Carlo simulations.
 We used the gradient-based {\tt BFGS} algorithm \citep{NoceWrig06} implemented in {\tt scipy.optimize} to find initial maximum a posteriori (MAP) parameter estimates.
 We used these estimates to initialize an exploration of parameter space via ``no U-turn sampling'' \citep[NUTS,][]{HoffmanGelman2014}, an efficient gradient-based Hamiltonian Monte Carlo (HMC) sampler implemented in {\tt PyMC3}.
 We first conducted a fit to the TESS data using a window centered on each transit of width three times the full transit duration ($3 \times T_{14}$), including a local linear time baseline function for each window to account for stellar variability.
 The folded TESS data and best fit transit models are shown in Figures \ref{fig:toi1634-tess} and \ref{fig:toi1685-tess}.
 We then fit each of the ground-based transit datasets using Gaussian priors derived from the impact parameter and orbital period posteriors of the TESS fit, in addition to the stellar mass, radius, and limb darkening priors.
 We assumed an achromatic transit model, and shared the GP hyperparameters between photometric bands taken simultaneously by MuSCAT1/2/3.
 Examples of the ground-based data and model fits for the various instruments used in this work are shown in Figures \ref{fig:toi1634-m2}, \ref{fig:toi1685-m3}, and \ref{fig:toi1685-omm-lco}.
+Due to the increased photometric scatter of the target stars in bluer bandpasses, we performed tests to determine whether the precision of our ground-based simultaneous multi-band transit measurements could be improved by using only the redder bandpasses.
+Despite the relatively low SNR of the transit signal in $g$ band, for the dataset shown in Figure~\ref{fig:toi1634-m2}, we found that excluding $g$ band from the fit (i.e. using only $r$, $i$, and $z_s$ bands) resulted in 18\% worse precision in $T_c$, and 11\% worse precision in $R_p/R_\star$.
+Similarly, we found that excluding both $g$ and $r$ bands from the fit resulted in 55\% worse precision in $T_c$ and 43\% worse precision in $R_p/R_\star$.
+We thus opted to include all bands in our fits in order to take advantage of the maximum precision afforded by our datasets.
 Finally, we computed a weighted mean of the measurements of $R_p/R_\star$ from each dataset, and used the individual transit time posteriors to compute a linear orbital ephemeris and search for transit timing variations; the resulting parameter estimates are listed in Table~\ref{hyo2}.